 In the past, contact center interactions could be a data black hole for managers.
 After the call went through, what happened was anybody’s guess.
 Since then, some companies have begun to use manual QA to track contact center interactions.
 But there are flaws to this approach — manually listening to calls is expensive, time-consuming, and fraught with human error.
 Not to mention it’s a total snooze-fest.

-To solve this problem and capture insights at scale, sales managers are using conversation intelligence solutions like Invoca for Sales.
+To solve this problem and capture insights at scale, contact center managers are using conversation intelligence solutions like Invoca.
 This solution allows you to view every caller’s end-to-end buyer journey, not just what happened once it reached the contact center.
-With Invoca for Sales you can:
+With Invoca you can:

 This complete and objective view of customer interactions will help you quantify agent performance and identify opportunities to drive more revenue.